lukehoang1905/Github-issue-QuadAi/README.md

 - Fetch and display github issue from <https://api.github.com/repos/rails/rails/issues?page=1&per_page=5>
 - Fetch with fetch()
 - Load 5 page, then next button to next 5
-- On click highlights issue, 1 highlight at a time, double click = > toogle-unselect
+- On click highlights issue, 1 highlight at a time, double click = > toogle-highlight
-- Wall feed notification of recent five
+- Notification counter and show recent five selection
-- Reasonable UI

-### Limitation (out of scope)

-- Better Pagination with total page numbe and jumpto-page
-- Dublicate SelectedIssues history

 ### Dependencies

+- fontawesome : for logo and icons
-- react-bootrap : main styling structure
+- bootrap : for styling
 - moment : to caculate and render "x hours ago from created_at"
-- font-awesome: logos
-- axios: planned to use for api url creation (alternated by fetch)
 - react-spinners: for loading circle spinner
-- redux : a library for global state management
+- redux : library for global state management
+- redux-thunk: as middleware to call function in redux action

 ### Getting started